shaypepper/nltk_project/README.md

 ## Getting started

 ### Downloading project
-If you don't have the zip file for this project, you can clone it from github if you have it.
+If you don't have the zip file for this project, you can clone it from github.
 ```{bash}
 $ git clone https://github.com/shaypepper/shay_eigen_project.git
 ```

 ### Conda

-If you don't have conda on your machine, you can download Miniconda for your machine [here](https://conda.io/miniconda.html).
+If you don't have conda on your machine, you can download Miniconda [here](https://conda.io/miniconda.html).

 Make sure you have the most recent version of Conda.
 (Even if you just installed it!)